Ryan McMahon Player Props: Rockies vs. Brewers

 Ryan McMahon At The Plate

-- McMahon is batting .223 with eight doubles, four home runs and 12 walks.
+- McMahon is hitting .215 with eight doubles, four home runs and 12 walks.

-- McMahon has picked up a hit in 62.1% of his 29 games this year, with multiple hits in 13.8% of them.

-- Looking at the 29 games he has played this year, he's went deep in four of them (13.8%), and in 3.4% of his trips to the plate.
+- He has hit a home run in four games this season (13.3%), homering in 3.3% of his trips to the plate.

-- In 10 games this year (34.5%), McMahon has picked up an RBI, including two games with multiple runs batted in.
+- In 10 games this season (33.3%), McMahon has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once 11 times this year (37.9%), including one multi-run game.
+- He has scored at least once 11 times this season (36.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.